8 Days Everest Base Camp Trek: Itinerary, Tips & Challenges for Short Trek

 Cost of 8 Days Everest Base Camp Trek

-Assuming that there are at least 2 people, this tour costs USD 1150 per person.
+Based on minimum of two participants, this tour costs USD 1250 per person.
 Provided cost includes/excludes the following:

 Included